kamilogorek/kamilogorek/_pages/cv.md

 <blockquote>
   <p>"Passionate about software development, Kamil has a special affinity for web technologies.
 Drawing on his experience as a speaker, workshop leader and countless hours experimenting with various languages, frameworks and tools, Kamil always sets the bar high and aims for the best possible solutions.</p>
-  <p>As a strong believer in Software Craftsmanship, he is constantly learning, improving his skills, and generously sharing with the community by frequently contributing to open-source projects.</p>
+  <p>As a strong believer in Software Craftsmanship, he is constantly learning, improving his skills, and generously sharing with the community by frequently contributing to open-source projects.<br/>Current <a href="https://tc39.es/">TC39</a> Invited Expert under Tooling Group, core member of <a href="https://trpc.io/">tRPC</a> and often contributor to <a href="https://deno.com/runtime">Deno</a>.</p>
   <p>After hours, Kamil is a training and nutrition geek, a weightlifter, a climber, a recreational cyclist, a drummer and a music lover.
 Kamil also loves to cook and admires great food."</p>
 </blockquote>